nosoop/SM-TFUtils/README.md

 # TF2 Utils

 SourceMod utility natives for Team Fortress 2.
-Mainly focused around things that require gamedata that may break during updates, including calls to game functions and raw memory accessors that aren't already in some other library.
+Mainly focused around gameplay-related functionality that require gamedata that may break during updates, including calls to game functions and raw memory accessors that aren't already in some other library.

 One of the design decisions is to only use dependencies built-in to SourceMod.
-That means this excludes all hooks (handled by [DHooks][]), and `SDKCall`s that require allocation of some structure (which can be done with [Source Scramble][]).
+That means this excludes most hooks (handled by [DHooks][]), and `SDKCall`s that require allocation of some structure (which can be done with [Source Scramble][]).

 [DHooks]: https://github.com/peace-maker/DHooks2/